Browse A-Z

 Exams and Tests

 The health care provider may suspect hypoPP based on a family history of the disorder.
-Other clues to the disorder are muscle weakness symptoms that come and go with normal or low results of a potassium test.
+Other clues to the disorder are muscle weakness symptoms that come and go with normal or low results of a blood potassium test.

 Between attacks, a physical examination shows nothing abnormal.
 Before an attack, there may be leg stiffness or heaviness in the legs.